evainlau/pycao/documentation/discover.rst

 constructed and generates Povray code corresponding to your objects.
 Then povray is used to produce the images.

+Only povray code is produced by now, but this may evolve in the future.
+It would be nice to get stl files from pycao for instance, but unfortunatly, this is not done at present.

 Originally, the goal was to produce a Blender modeller, rather than a Povray modeller.
-However, the documentation in Povray is more precise and I decided to switch to povray, as I could not carry out the project with Blender.
+However, the documentation in Povray is more precise and the Pycao project switched to povray.

-It would be nice to get stl files from pycao, but unfortunatly, this is not done.
-Only povray code is produced.